 Students look at different variables in society and education that are associated with successful physical education programs.
 Special attention is paid to current trends in physical education curricula and course construction.

 Generally, individuals who pursue a graduate certificate in physical education are current middle or high school PE teachers or those looking to launch a coaching career.
-As of October 2016, PayScale.com reported that physical education teachers had a median annual salary of $41,994.
-Coaches and scouts made significantly less, earning a median salary of $31,000 per year as of May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-For the decade spanning 2014-2024, the BLS predicted a 6% increase in job opportunities for middle and high school teachers in general, as well as for coaches and scouts (www.bls.gov).
+From 2018-2028, U.S. Bureau of Labor Statistics (BLS) reported that middle school teachers and high school teachers had a median annual salary of $58,600 and $60,320 respectively.
+Coaches and scouts made significantly less, earning a median salary of $33,780 per year as of May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+For the decade spanning 2018-2028, the BLS predicted an 11% increase in job opportunities for middle and high school teachers in general, as well as for coaches and scouts (www.bls.gov).

 Requirements for teaching licensure vary from state to state but generally include a minimum of a bachelor's degree, student teaching experience and passage of one or more exams.
 PE teachers and coaches interested in furthering their education can seek a master's degree or Ph.D. in physical education or a related field, such as kinesiology.